-Remember, since it is a taxable event, it’s important to consult with your financial advisor or a tax professional before deciding to do a Roth conversion.
+Remember, since it is a taxable event, it’s important to consult with your financial advisor or a tax professional before deciding next steps.

-In 2010, two Equity Trust clients rolled over their 401(k)s to Traditional IRAs at Equity Trust.
+Two Equity Trust clients rolled over their 401(k)s to traditional IRAs at Equity Trust.
 The couple were both real estate investors and were confident they could achieve a solid return in their IRAs through real estate investing.

-They decided to each do a Roth conversion and started with approximately $100,000 between both Roth IRAs.
-Fast forward to today, less than ten years later, and they’ve grown their Roth IRAs to over $1,000,000 and have 13 rental properties between both accounts.
+They each converted to a Roth IRA and started with approximately $100,000 between both accounts.
+Fast forward less than ten years, and they’ve grown their Roth IRAs to over $1 million and have 13 rental properties between both accounts.

 Their rental properties are generating nearly $110,000 in tax-free cash flow each year.

-Since they are both over the age of 59½, they’re able to take tax-free distributions from the cash flow in their accounts.
-They can also continue holding the properties and investing without worrying about Required Minimum Distributions (RMDs).
+Since they have both reached age 59½, they’re able to take tax-free distributions from the cash flow in their accounts.
+They can also continue holding the properties and investing without worrying about a traditional IRA’s required minimum distributions (RMDs).

 They now have the ability to fund their retirement years with their tax-free investment income, can cash out tax-free by selling the properties or have the option to leave a portfolio of tax-free, cash-flowing properties to their children, grandchildren or whoever is the beneficiary of their accounts.

-If you’re interested in learning more or have questions, schedule a consultation today.
-To get a better understanding of the Roth IRA specifically, download our free guide.
+To get a better understanding of the Roth IRA specifically, download our complimentary Roth IRA Guide: